yukikitayama/python/notes/pep.md

 `help(object)`

+Module docstring should list classes, exceptions, and functions with one-line summary of each.

+Function docstring should summarize its behaviour, and document arguments, returned value, side effects, exceptions, and restrictions when it's called.

+Class docstring should summarize the behavior and purpose, not provide detailed listing of methods and attributes.

 ## Linter

 Tool to help you write your code and analyze it for any stylistic anomalies and programming errors against a set of pre-